-2.6 Lyon Board of Directors
+2.2 Lyon Board of Directors

 The Lyon Board consists of twelve members, four of whom directly or indirectly represent the Lyon family interest.
 One of these four, R. Tomas Lyon III, also serves as the Board Chairman of SLIC.
-There are seven outside board members, five of whom are Chief Executive Officers or Board Chairmen in leading public companies in the United States or Canada.
-The other board member is the Board Chairman of AHA Health.
+There are six outside board members, four of whom are Chief Executive Officers or Board Chairmen in leading public companies in the United States or Canada.
+The other two board members are the Board Chairmen of AHA Health and Pryde P&C.